noppoMan/SwiftMysql/README.md

 # SwiftMysql

-A pure Swift Client implementing the MySql protocol. this is not depend on libmysql.
+A pure Swift Client implementing the MySQL protocol. this is not depend on libmysql.

 ## Features